 Identifying green mold by color alone is not possible as there are thousands of species which appear green – many of which are toxic and many which are not.
 The green varieties come in a wide range of shades from light green to dark (almost black) green.

-There are no specific places where it grows as it can appear anywhere.
+There are no specific places where it grows as this color variety can appear anywhere.

 A large variety of species can be green but some of the most common ones are penicillium (can also sometimes appear blue), cladosporium (can also sometimes appear black) and Aspergillus (can also sometimes appear blue).

-Most people panic when they find black mold because most will automatically assume its the infamous stachybotrys chartarum.
-However, this is not always the case as there are thousands of species which are black with many of them being relatively harmless to humans.
-If black colored fungi does start to appear after water / flood damage then chances are high of it being stachybotrys chartarum.
+Often people panic when they find the black variety because most will automatically assume its the infamous stachybotrys chartarum.
+However, this is not always the case as there are thousands of species which are black with many of them being mostly harmless to humans.
+If black colored fungi does start to appear after water / flood damage then there is a chance of it being stachybotrys chartarum.
 If this is the case it might be best to call in a remedial expert to assess.

 There are no specific places it grows as it can appear anywhere indoors or outdoors.

-Brown colored mold can be one of many types but in most cases they belong to the cladosporium category.
-Those from the cladosporium family are known to be toxic to humans and have been known to cause fungal meningitis (brain infections).
+The brown variety can be one of many types but in most cases they belong to the cladosporium category.
+Those from the cladosporium family are known to be toxic to humans and prolonged exposure have been known to cause fungal meningitis (brain infections).
 They can vary between different shades of brown such as dark brown (almost black) to very light brown (almost white).

 There are no specific places it grows as it can appear anywhere indoors or outdoors.
 However, it usually thrives in places which are constantly damp such as laundry rooms, bathrooms, kitchen areas and basements.